floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 == Report

-The publications selected for inclusion in the systematic literature review were qualitatively reviewed and categorized two-fold.
+The publications selected for inclusion in the systematic literature review were qualitatively reviewed and categorized in three dimensions.
-// TODO: should be three-fold? (artifact, algorithm, metric)

-First, we categorized the publications based on the #acr("SDLC") artifact they use as input for the microservice candidate identification algorithm.
+To begin with, we categorized the publications based on the #acr("SDLC") artifact they use as input for the microservice candidate identification algorithm.
 Each artifact category has an associated collection type, either static, dynamic, or hybrid. @prescriptive_model_migration.
 Static collection describes a #acr("SDLC") artifact that was collected without executing the software, while dynamic collection describes a #acr("SDLC") artifact that was collected after or during execution of the software. /* TODO: elaborate more and link sources */
 Some publications describe algorithms or techniques that use a combination of #acr("SDLC") artifacts, which we categorized as hybrid. /* TODO: is hybrid a separate category? */

-Second, we categorized the publications based on the algorithm, and the type of algorithm used for microservice candidate identification.
+Thereafter we categorized the publications based on the algorithm used for microservice candidate identification.
+The algorithms were subdivided into several classes based on the technique.

+Ultimately, the publications were also categorized by the quality metrics used to evaluate the performance and efficacy of the algorithm.

 === #acr("SDLC") artifact